Weekly meal plan for one

 • flat bread (freeze after purchase)

-• garbanzo beans (chickpeas; tinned)
+• garbanzo beans (chickpeas; canned)

 • green veg (garden peas or green beans)